 Tackling Social Norms: A Game Changer For Gender Inequalities

 This post introduces a resource from the United Nations Development Program (UNDP).
 Additional downloads and resources are available on the Human Development Report site.
-The full report is available to download in the sidebar.
+The full report is available to download below.

 Gender disparities are a persistent form of inequality in every country.
 Despite remarkable progress in some areas, no country in the world—rich or poor—has achieved gender equality.
 All too often, women and girls are discriminated against in health, in education, at home, and in the labor market—with negative repercussions for their freedoms.